-4. Inspection.
+2. Inspection.

-An onsite examination of an employer's worksite conducted by an OSHA compliance officer, initiated as the result of a complaint or referral, and meeting at least one of the criteria identified in the section on Criteria Warranting an Inspection, below.
+An onsite examination of an employer's worksite conducted by an OSHA compliance officer, initiated as the result of a complaint or referral, and meeting at least one of the criteria identified in Section C, Criteria Warranting an Inspection, below.

-5. Inquiry.
+3. Inquiry.

-A process conducted in response to a complaint or a referral that does not meet one of the identified inspection criteria.
-It does not involve an onsite inspection of the workplace, but rather the employer is notified of the alleged hazard(s) or violation(s) by telephone, fax, email, or by letter if necessary.
+A process conducted in response to a complaint or a referral that does not meet one of the identified inspection criteria as listed in Section C. It does not involve an onsite inspection of the workplace, but rather the employer is notified of the alleged hazard(s) or violation(s) by telephone, fax, email, or by letter if necessary.
 The employer is then requested to provide a response, and OSHA will notify the complainant of that response via appropriate means.

-6. Electronic Complaint.
+4. Electronic Complaint.